General

 My machine crashed or was retired, how can I get my standalone license to my new machine?

 In current versions of our software, you can force remove the license from the machine using the management portal.
 Note that portable licenses automatically time out if the the machine does not make contact regularly, so if your license is portable you probably don’t have to do anything at all.
-For standalone activation’s you can force release them on the portal up to 2 times per license per year (so if you have 5 licenses you can force release up to 10 times per year total).
+For standalone activation’s you can force release them on the portal up to 3 times per seat in any 12 month period (so if you have 5 seats you can force release up to 15 times in any 12 month period).

 When does my portable license check out and when does it return?